EvanChenPrograming/NCKU_Story/README.md

-this is the branch to develop.
+this is the branch to develop the main code.